tasszz2k/camellia-redis-proxy/docs/redis-proxy/monitor/monitor-data.md

       "bid": 1
     }
   ],
-  "redisConnectStats": [ //到后端redis的总连接数
+  "redisConnectStats": [ //Total number of connections to backend redis
     {
       "connect": 16
     }
   ],
-  "redisConnectDetailStats": [//到后端各个redis的连接数
+  "redisConnectDetailStats": [//Number of connections to each redis in the backend
     {
       "addr": "@10.177.0.69:8803",
       "connect": 4